pavisec/url_validator/README.md

 # URL Validator

-Validate the website URL and check if it has SSL certificate
+Validate the website's URL and check if it has legitimate SSL certificate